tp7309/TTPassGen/README.md

 - simple rule format, and easy to use, rule could be defined similar regex's style.
 - time-consuming estimates, output size estimates, and real-time progress reports.
 - unicode word support by using wordlist option.
-- Generation of large amounts of passwords at once, no output size limit.
+- generation of large amounts of passwords at once, no output size limit.
 - support split output by file size.

 # Install